MichalSkoula/pi-dashboard-2/README.md

 Scraps temperatures from Teco PLC temperature control (custom non standard build) using Node.js and headless Chromium.
 Runs on Raspberry Pi server.
 Also fetches data from NodeMCU.
 Showing data on Svelte dashboard.

 ## nodejs-scrapper
-Scraps data from Teco PLC webpage.
+Scraps data from Teco PLC webpage using javascript.

 For just scrapping: